 What is Mailbox Mondays?

-Every Monday I’ll pick a question from you along with my reply out of my mailbox to share with everyone here on Sydney Moving Guide.
+Every Monday I’ll pick a question from an email subscriber along with my reply out of my mailbox to share with everyone here on Sydney Moving Guide.

 I don’t promise to have all the answers but I will do my best to point you in the right direction or help you with your research as I know there is a lot of noise out there and good resources are hard to find.

 The aim of Mailbox Mondays is to start conversations on topics you want to know about.
 Leave a comment, or ask a question, or share more info in the comment section below.